Paul Okatwa: Playing career

-After years in the Premier League, Okatwa stepped down to join Nairobi City Stars in the second-tier in April 2019 for a two-month stint till the end of the 2018-19 season.
-Thereafter, and after some time out due to injury, he joined another second tier side FC Talanta in 2020.
+After years in the Premier League, Okatwa stepped down to join Nairobi City Stars in the second tier in April 2019 for a two-month stint till the end of the 2018-19 season.
+Thereafter, and after some time out due to injury, he joined another second-tier side FC Talanta in 2020.

+Coaching career

-In July 2021, he started his coaching journey after joining relegation-threatened Kangemi All-Stars while in the Kenyan third tier league.
+In July 2021, he started his coaching journey after joining relegation-threatened Kangemi All-Stars while in the Kenyan third-tier league.
+He called it a day from the club after losing a promotion play-off from the Kenyan third tier to the second tier to Kona Rangers.

+He later took over as head coach of another third-tier side Nairobi United whom he promoted after winning a playoff 1-0 over Zoo FC from Kericho.
+In December 2023, Okatwa parted ways with the club.